-Third Space Galway is an eco-social arts platform, working in partnership with the local Community, Youth Groups, City Council, Voluntary Groups, Education Sector and local Businesses, embracing living ecosystems thinking and the principles of Permaculture – ‘People Care, Planet Care & Fair Share
+As an eco-social arts platform, we work in partnership with the local Community, Youth Groups, City Council, Voluntary Groups, Education Sector and local Businesses, embracing living ecosystems thinking and the principles of Permaculture – ‘People Care, Planet Care & Fair Share

 Exploring Arts, Culture, Regeneration & Transformation – Addressing Climate Change, SDGs, Ecological Emergency & Cultural Crisis

 Biodiversity Week Event 2019-